Using the AV Equipment at the Lectern, that we have available for use within our Centrally Timetabled Teaching Rooms

 An infrared hearing system or IR Induction Loop is an assistive audio system to aid communication with hearing impaired people and is a popular alternative to a traditional induction loop system.
 A typical system consists of an audio source, an infrared radiator (transmitter) and infrared listening receivers.

-With a neck loop receiver option, a hearing aid user can once again receive hearing assistance.
+With a neck loop receiver option, a hearing aid user can receive hearing assistance.

 Lavalier microphones – also known as lapel mics or clip-on mics – are small wired microphones that are widely used in filmmaking and broadcasting.
 They are ideal for recording dialogue as they are both discreet and unobtrusive and can be positioned close to the mouth while remaining out of sight.